Christine Williams and Ed Dunsavage from Ashland will perform in concert Friday at the Harbor Performing Arts Center.

 The concert, presented by Stagelights Musical Arts Community, is schedule for 7:30 p.m. at the Harbor Performing Arts Center, 97900 Shopping Center Ave.

-Tickets are $15 and available at the door or in advance at the Curry Coastal Pilot office in Brookings.
+Tickets are $15 and available at the Curry Coastal Pilot office in Brookings.

 The Ashland-based duo will present a program titled “American Songbook,” featuring renderings of music by American songwriters and composers.